 A majority of the GDP area will be served by the East Side Lift Station.
-Portions of Parcel A and Subparcel B-13 will require service from the new Interchange Lift Station and a lift station located to be installed west of I-25 and south of US 34.
+Portions of Parcel A will require service from the new Interchange Lift Station and a lift station located west of I-25 and south of US 34.
 Parcel B-13 will be served by a new lift station to be installed south of US 34 and west of I-25.

 Specific sites and locations/alignments for water, sanitary and storm water systems illustrated on this GDP shall be determined in accordance with the applicable General Conditions.
-Snow and ice removal services on Public Streets will be provided in accordance with the City's Snow and Ice Control Plan.
+Snow and ice removal services will be provided in accordance with the City's Snow and Ice Control Plan.